ActionScripted/dev-machine/docs/source/index.md

 After {doc}`getting started <usage/getting-started>` your team will have a Git repository you can customize with `dev-machine` core setup as a sub-tree.
 The README and other documention in your repository is written for end users.

-Developer machines will have a `dev-machine` command that can check and update their machine against the team's `dev-machine` repository.
+Developer machines will have a `dev-machine` command that can check and update their machine against the team's repository.
 Developer machines will never be automatically updated and all changes require confirmation.

 ## Development